licitdev/docs/configuration/data-model.md

 	<source src="" type="video/mp4" />
 </video>

 This type of field is a virtual column.
 That is to say, they are presented as fields on the item details page, _they may look and feel like they might be columns_, but do not actually map to a unique column in the database.
 Alias fields enhance how you present, group and manage data.
-Some alias fields let you access data or information which is integrally _related_ to the current collection, but not stored in the current collection _(i.e., relationally linked rows)_.
+In some cases, they let you access data or information which is _related_ to the item in the current collection, but not stored in the current collection _(i.e., relationally linked rows)_.

 ## Items